 What we do

 We have a preliminary interview where we discuss how we can help each client and sort the details of where/how we are coring.
 Each field’s soil sampling strategy will be stored digitally, allowing us to keep a record of how/where cores were taken, maintaining a chain of evidence that can be used later to demonstrate carbon validity.
 If adjustments need to be made, or a supplementary strategy is implemented, this can be recorded on the main file, with attached reasoning.
 A key benefit of an on-site visit is it allow us to use a mechanised coring machine, this allows us to take samples more frequently, but also to take cores of a greater depth.
 Soil cores, we take ourselves, can go to up to 1m (or until bedrock), this can give a greater understanding of the carbon capture at depth, that would be expected under settled systems such as no-till or permanent pastures.
-For farms we are unable to visit, we offer a ‘do it yourself’ kit, which includes a sampling map, and several coring tubes.
-A landowner following the map can hammer in these cores, cap them off and ship them to us for analysis.
+If you would rather collect samples yourself, let us know beforehand and we can accept and assess soils shipped to us.
 Vertical Divider

 |

-Once the cores are back at the lab, we break them down into layers, these layers are combined across cores, to give us a sample.
+Once the cores are back at the lab, we break them down into layers, to give us a sample, usually each layer is tested separately, however we can test according to a clients requirements.
 This gives data across the whole field and going down through the field.
 This increased profile can reveal the impacts of management at depth, provide suggestions for maximising carbon capture and provide evidence for carbon sequestration security.

 |